-The second solution is to compel the people involved in transactions to have some of their skin in the game, meaning that they should suffer the consequences of their actions.
-Taleb points to an independent judicial system, especially the bottom-up Anglo-Saxon common law system, as the mark of a society that has embodied this concept: “if you harm me, I can sue you.”
+The second solution is to compel the people involved in transactions to have some of their skin in the game: they should suffer the consequences of their actions.
+Taleb points to an independent judicial system, especially the Anglo-Saxon common law system, as the mark of a society that has embodied this concept: “if you harm me, I can sue you.”

 According to Taleb, “this does not mean that we should not regulate at all.”
 Some systemic risks — such as the threat of catastrophic damage from an environmental event, or the threat of a sudden pandemic disease — require regulation that allow the state to react immediately and effectively.
 “If you can’t effectively sue, regulate.”
 However, for Taleb, regulation seems to be a solution of last resort, as it is the one that is most likely to infringe upon individual freedoms.

-Taleb points out that the penalty for leadership failure does not need to be extremely high; it should simply be significant enough to create an incentive for leaders to avoid making decisions which may cause harm to others.
-For instance, the executives sitting on the boards of Goldman Sachs and Citigroup should not get a fat bonus when the entire economy suffers from the consequences of their badly crafted and risky policies.
-This creates a signal which may lead to moral hazard.
+Taleb points out that the penalty for leadership failure does not need to be extremely high; it should simply be significant enough to create an incentive for leaders to avoid making decisions which may cause systemic harm.
+For instance, the executives sitting on the boards of Goldman Sachs and Citigroup should not get a fat bonus when the entire economy suffers from the consequences of their badly crafted and risky policies, as this creates a signal which may lead to moral hazard.

 Taleb would probably have preferred to see these bankers sacked, publicly shamed, eliminated from the game, thereby sending a signal to others that a banker’s responsibilities should be taken seriously: “The captain goes down with the ship; all captains and all ships.”
 Such mechanisms would ensure that society follows a dynamic evolution, without protecting any special interests.
 Anyone can rise to power, but anyone can also fall from grace.
 Nothing guarantees that you can maintain your power forever.